iStock / tupungato

 Another discount retailer that is feeling good vibes for 2019 is Five Below.
 The brand has announced plans to open more stores this year, a reported 150 new locations.
 Doing this will bring their total number of stores in the US to around 900, which is a great number and the company projects good things for 2019.
 Five Below is playing their cards right and looking to keep hold of the strong consumer demand for low-priced merchandise.

 We've heard it said before that even in the most stressful money times, makeup will always sell and that seems to be holding true for beauty brand Ulta.
-Despite so many stores announcing closures and bankruptcies, Ulta is planning to continue their growth.
-It's been reported that the beauty brand store is planning to open 80 new locations this year thanks to continued growth.
+Despite so many stores announcing closures and bankruptcies, Ulta is planning to continue its growth.
+It's been reported that the beauty brand store is planning to open 80 new locations and is giving Sephora a good run for its money.
 The store has continued the trend to open new stores each year and now holds a reported 1,100 store locations across the US.